 If you want to generate wealth with an initial franchise investment, you probably have financial goals.
 For most people, the reason they chose the franchise model over a job in corporate America is that the potential for earnings is so much greater.

-For many entrepreneurs looking to transition from being in middle management and having little opportunity for career growth while continuing to work excessive hours, franchising represents a viable way to increase their earnings.
+Franchising represents a viable way to increase their earnings for many entrepreneurs looking to transition from being in middle management and having little opportunity for career growth, while continuing to work excessive hours.

 When considering your total return on investment (ROI) relative to your invested dollars and time committed to your business, you would certainly hope for an ROI that exceeds that which could be generated through a passive investing strategy.